MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 ---

 > [!NOTE]
 > For Android device administrator (DA), Google is deprecating and reducing features.
-It's recommended that you move to Android Enterprise or Android (AOSP).
+It's recommended that you move to Android Enterprise or Android (AOSP) for your FLW devices.

 ### Step 2 - Shared device or user associated device (Android)